 MiniActive in East Jerusalem

 Designed to be implemented with all Jerusalem’s populations, MiniActive is most established in Jerusalem’s Palestinian-Arab sector.
 Begun in May 2012, MiniActive quickly grew to a network of 1,000 female volunteers, from every corner of the city.
-The MiniActive Facebook page has nearly 19,000 ‘likes,’ many of them from East Jerusalem.
+The MiniActive Facebook page has over 32,000 ‘likes,’ many of them from East Jerusalem.
 Thus far, they have solved tens of thousands of problems and improved everyday lives of tens of thousands of residents via continual communication with service hotlines (telephone, electricity, water, municipality, etc.), fixing street lamps and potholes, replacing traffic signs that had been damaged, improving bus stops, ensuring garbage was picked up and garbage were receptacles in place, re-paving bad roads, repairing electricity and telephone problems, and more.

 Professional and Civic Development for the Environment

 The natural development of the program has led to a unique working relationship between the Municipality and the residents that crosses (or uniquely puts aside) the political situation in Jerusalem.
-When the project started, the Municipality wasn’t able to work effectively in east Jerusalem.
-The Municipality claimed that no one requested repairs (understandably, since most of the process were not accessible in Arabic), and others claimed that the residents would destroy the repairs as soon as they were done.
+When the project started, the Municipality wasn’t able to work effectively in East Jerusalem.
+The Municipality claimed that no one requested repairs (understandably, since most of the process was not accessible in Arabic), and others claimed that the residents would destroy the repairs as soon as they were done.
 MiniActive proved them wrong.
 Once processes were made accessible in Arabic, requests for repairs poured in.
 And of course, repairs remained in place.
 Over the years, MiniActive has been able to open lines of communication between Arab residents of East Jerusalem and service-providing agencies in order to reach amazing on-the-ground results.

 MiniActive as a Tool for Community Development